 The State of Texas has a summer possession schedule in place that allows a predetermined number of days for summer visitation, which includes miles traveled in the calculation, as follows:

-Summer scheduling can get tricky – because after divorce, you will both naturally want to have summer holidays and outings with your children.
+Summer schedules can get tricky – because, after divorce, you will both naturally want to have summer holidays and outings with your children.
 This makes planning ahead and compromising imperative.
 While you obviously will not know your summer schedule years in advance, you can include scheduling deadlines.
 In fact, the State of Texas has guidelines on the matter, including: